-After struggling to boost player happiness and satisfaction for the majority of the year, the game has seen an increasing overall sentiment score over the last 3 months with November 2018 achieving the highest average monthly sentiment the game has ever had.
+After struggling to boost player happiness and satisfaction for the majority of the year, the game has seen an increasing overall sentiment score over the last 3 months.
+November 2018 achieved the highest average monthly sentiment the game has ever had.

-Following a strong start, the game saw a consistent decline as other titles emerged setting higher and higher expectations that PUBG struggled to match.
-A comparison of Fortnite & PUBG sentiment over the summer shows Fortnite consistently outperforming PUBG each month.
+Following a strong start, PUBG saw a consistent decline in sentiment.
+As other titles emerged they set higher and higher expectations, PUBG struggled to match.
+A comparison of Fortnite against PUBG sentiment over the summer shows Fortnite consistently outperforming PUBG each month.

-The uptick in performance of PUBG could be related to the very public Fix.PUBG campaign that saw the development team share their list of improvements for a three month period that concluded at the end of October.
+The uptick in performance of PUBG could be related to the very public Fix.PUBG campaign.
+The development team is seen to share their list of improvements for a three-month period that concluded at the end of October.

-Delving deeper into the data, it actually looks like one platform in particular has seen the most positive change over the period.
-The Google Play version of the game has not only had an increasing overall sentiment score but has also seen a huge response from the community with that platform averaging just under 100,000 new reviews every month.
-This matches the high average star rating of 4.5 / 5 on the Google Play (English speaking) store-page.
+Delving deeper into the data, it actually looks like one platform in particular, has seen the most positive change over the period.
+The Google Play version of the game has not only had an increased overall sentiment score but has also seen a huge response from the community.
+With that platform averaging just under 100,000 new reviews every month.
+This matches the high average star rating of 4.5 / 5 on the Google Play (English speaking) store page.

-By looking at another Player XP feature, the category comparison system (above), we can also see the main reason people are extremely happy with the Google Play version of the game and that’s the Visuals inside the game.
+Above we are looking at another Player XP feature, the category comparison system.
+We can also see the main reason people are extremely happy with the Google Play version of the game and that’s the Visuals inside the game.

-10% of all people talking about Visuals over the last 3 months on Google Play have talked about the game’s graphic’s with the majority (82%) of them praising the high quality graphics found in the mobile port of the title.
-It seems like the combination of the realistic nature and smooth performance of the app is resonating with the audience and this has been further enhanced by recent updates which have continued to improve the quality and optimization of the app.
+10% of all people talking about Visuals over the last 3 months on Google Play have talked about the game’s graphics.
+The majority (82%) of them praised the high-quality graphics found in the mobile port of the title.
+It seems like the combination of the realistic nature and smooth performance of the app is resonating with the audience.
+This has been further enhanced by recent updates which have continued to improve the quality and optimization of the app.

-As of writing, the increase in sentiment hasn’t been seen across other platforms yet with Steam’s sentiment varying between negative and positive over the same time period but it’ll be interesting to see if the improvements made on Google Play are actually part of a major set of underlying changes that we’re yet to see on the Steam, iOS or console versions.
+As of writing, the increase in sentiment hasn’t been seen across other platforms.
+Yet, with Steam’s sentiment varying between negative and positive over the same time period, it’ll be interesting to see if the improvements made on Google Play are actually part of a major set of underlying changes.
+We are yet to see these on the Steam, iOS, or console versions.

 It’s great to see such an improvement in player satisfaction and it looks like it’s helping PUBG stand out in the crowded Battle Royale market.
 PUBG Mobile has just surpassed Fotnites week-over-week revenue for the first time and is being included as one of Google Play’s ‘Best of 2018’.

-We’ll be providing further analysis of PUBG and other titles in the coming weeks and if you would like to delve into the Player XP dashboard yourself then do get in touch.
+We’ll be providing further analysis of PUBG and other titles in the coming weeks.
+If you would like to delve into the Player XP dashboard yourself, then do get in touch.